nih-fmrif/NIMH_repro_2017_03/_episodes/04-built-in.md

 functions.
 This help is available by using `??`.
 Most of the built-in functions are not written in Python.
 For performance reasons they are written in compiled languages like C. In these cases, the `??` help command will display the same content as the previously mentioned help command.
-Later on we will see how useful this help command can be though.
-It can often provide some extra insight and at the very least provides well written code that you can begin to model your own code on.

 ~~~
 print??
 ~~~
 {: .python}

 ~~~
 Docstring:
 print(value, ..., sep=' ', end='\n', file=sys.stdout, flush=False)